 - Login to your PushEngage dashboard and navigate to Site Settings» Site Details and scroll down to Click here For Setup Instructions and copy the installation code

 - Log in to your Google Tag Manager and select your website.
 Then, click on New Tag

 - Add a name for your tag and select Tag Configuration and then select Custom HTML Tag

 - Paste the PushEngage installation code you copied earlier

 - You can either fire the code on all the pages or select trigger events from which you wish to collect subscribers.
 Once this is done, save the changes you have made.

-- Then go back to your PushEngage dashboard and from Step 2, Download the package file and add it to the root directory such that it is publically accessible.
+- Then go back to your PushEngage dashboard and from Step 2, Download the package file and add it to the root directory to make it publicly accessible.
 For example, https://www.pushengage.com/service-worker.js.

 Note: You can only add code snippets using Google Tag Manager(GTM).
 To service-worker.js file is added to the root directory, and this step can’t be done using the GTM.

 Once you have followed the steps mentioned above, your installation will be complete.
 You can start to collect subscribers and then notify them.

 If in case you run into any issues, please feel free to contact us by clicking here.
 Our support team will be able to help you.